bigchaindb/nginx_3scale/README.md

 * Refer to the references made in the [lua module](./nginx.lua.template) for more details about how nginx+lua+3scale works

-## Set up a dev environment
-Golang development environment, tested with v1.7.4.
-Docker, tested with 1.13.0
-GNU make, tested with 4.1

 ## Running nginx_3scale agent
 ```text
 docker run \